-- How Long Does it Take to Make Tamales?
+How Long Does it Take to Make Tamales?

 You will also need a large steamer in which to cook the tamales.
-This can be a special tamale steamer, or an extra-large pot with a steaming basket in the bottom.
-Once you have the the steamer and the ingredients ready you can begin making the tamales.
+This can be a special tamale steamer or an extra-large pot with a steaming basket in the bottom.
+Once you have the steamer and the ingredients ready you can begin making the tamales.

-- Assemble and Steam Your Tamales
+Make and Steam Your Tamales

-- How to Serve Tamales
+How to Serve Tamales

-Traditionally a tamale is served plain, as is.
+Traditionally, a tamale is served plain, as is.
 Just pull off the corn husk and enjoy.
 Or you can place them on a plate and top them with a sauce.
 For example, green chile sauce for pork or chicken, or a red chile sauce for beef.
 Sometimes tamales are served in the corn husks, and sometimes they are opened and removed for you.